ZHJamesY/ShapeBoard/README.md

 # ShapeBoard
-Allow user to display and drag the provided shapes
+Allow user to display and move the provided shapes

 ## Limitations
 Can only display one shape each time\